Shingle Calculator – Understand Squares, Bundles & Pitch

 Use this shingle calculator to turn roof measurements into a clear shopping list.
-It converts your footprint into sloped roof area using the roof pitch factor, subtracts openings, applies a waste allowance, and returns both roofing squares (100 ft² units) and total bundles of shingles.
-Whether you’re ordering for a garage or a full re-roof, it answers the key question: “How many shingle bundles do I need?”
+It converts your footprint into sloped roof area using a pitch factor, subtracts openings, applies a waste allowance, and returns roofing squares (100 ft² units) and bundles of shingles.

 How the Shingle Calculator Works (Formulas)